-My thinking on these types of case is when in doubt, err on the side of letting substance triumph over substance.
+My thinking on these types of cases is when in doubt, err on the side of letting substance triumph over substance.
 Judge Hollander did not look at the issue that way.
 She broke down the case law and was persuaded that this is a procedural issue and the case should remain in federal court.
 You can read the court’s opinion to get a more complete understanding of the case and the court’s rationale in Almutairi v.
 Johns Hopkins here.

 *Plaintiff’s husband is also a plaintiff in this case.
 I used “plaintiff” just because it flows better.